 Here are a few more interesting links on this topic:

 — Historian Caroline Elkins‘ research, especially her 2005 book Imperial Reckoning, has played a major role in getting a measure of justice for survivors of British abuse.
-Bernard Porter reviewed that book as well as David Anderson’s Histories of the Hanged in the LRB (most of the British press were at pains to discredit her findings at the time — Neelika interviewed her colleague Faith Naina about this a couple of years ago).
+Bernard Porter reviewed that book as well as David Anderson’s Histories of the Hanged in the LRB (most of the British press were at pains to discredit her findings at the time).
 One assumes Elkins’ next book will be quite something.

 — Since his infamous “Rivers of Blood” speech, Enoch Powell has been adopted as a poster-boy for racists and xenophobes.
 But he is less well known for a speech he gave in parliament following the Hola massacre in 1959.
 Well worth reading (by the standards of colonial speechifying), here’s a highlight: